 Chaga (Inonotus obliquus) is an esteemed medicinal mushroom that parasitizes birch trees in temperate and boreal forests around the world.
 It's a slow growing, rock-hard fungus that also happens to make a delicious beverage that is having its moment in the limelight.
 Chaga tea has been enjoyed for centuries by Siberian peoples and also has a history of use by Native Americans in North America.
+Nowadays, it can be found starring in many wellness products like tinctures and capsules, and is currently being researched for its potential medicinal properties.
 Because it's a slow growing fungus, there are some concerns about it being over-harvested, but aspects of fungal biology complicate that question.

 The Health Benefits of Chaga